What is a human firewall?

 Communicate policies with employees

-Once your policies and procedures are decided on, communicate them effectively to all employees.
+Once your policies and procedures are decided on, communicate them effectively to all employees and make sure you have training in place.

 Can you build a human firewall with traditional security awareness training?